 To Make Lasagna Soup on the Stove Top: Prepare beef/onions as directed.
 Add remaining ingredients and simmer on low 30-45 minutes.
 Stir in cooked pasta and spinach and simmer an additional 3-5 minutes to heat through.
 Serve as directed.

 Of course this soup is nothing short of incredible, but I really think the toppings steal the show!
 There is something totally irresistible about melted cheese and herbs meeting your spoon first.

-A note about the pasta: You might be wondering why I don’t just add the pasta into the soup and cook it along with the rest of the ingredients.
+You might be wondering why I don’t just add the pasta into the soup and cook it along with the rest of the ingredients.
 This recipe was tested with various types (both brands and shapes) of pasta.
-Cooking pasta in a tomato base is unpredictable and more often than not, the pasta took on a very gummy texture.
+I’ve found that I had the same problem as with Crock Pot Mac and Cheese and Crockpot Chicken Noodle Soup, certain brands do not work well and can become very gummy in texture.

-I found by precooking the pasta al dente (slightly firm) and giving it a few minutes to cook in the tomato broth produced the best results.
+Cooking the pasta separately al dente (slightly firm) and giving it a few minutes to cook in the tomato broth produced the best lasagna soup.
 The noodles I used are called tripoline (you can find them at most Italian markets) however, you can use any shape of noodles you have on hand.

 - 1 large onion diced

-- 1 can 28 oz crushed tomatoes, undrained
+- 28 ounces crushed tomatoes 1 can undrained

 - 1 red bell pepper diced